CTIA IT: Bad economy gives mobile marketing a boost

 Mobile marketing vendors are achieving growth as brands reevaluate their ad campaigns with a focus on mobile

 SAN DIEGO, CALIF. – Mobile is coming out ahead as brands reevaluate their advertising budgets.
-The mobile telephony logoadvertising and marketing market has been a long time in the making, but vendors at the CTIA IT & Entertainment show say it is making progress – thanks in large part to the bad economy.
+The mobile advertising and marketing market has been a long time in the making, but vendors at the CTIA IT & Entertainment show say it is making progress – thanks in large part to the bad economy.
 The recession has helped make a case for mobile as brands move away from generic campaigns to more personalized, relevant marketing tactics.

 According to the Mobile Marketing Association, no company spent more than $200,000 to advertise on mobile last year, but that has quickly begun to change.
 As of March, Land Rover and Jaguar became the first to invest in multimillion dollar mobile campaigns and many other brands are following in the car makers\’ footsteps and exploring new forms of mobile interaction.

-\”The majority of campaigns run in messaging today,\” said Kristine van Dillen, director of industry initiatives and partnerships at the MMA. \”Messaging is where brands are spending most of their money then banner ads then applications.\”
+\”The majority of campaigns run in messaging today,\” said Kristine van Dillen, director of industry initiatives and partnerships at the MMA. \”Messaging is where brands are spending most of their money then banner ads then applications.\”

 There is lots of interest in applications, created by the iPhone, van Dillen said.
 The distribution has become easier as has discoverability with new storefronts popping up.
 In-apps are still a challenged form of mobile marketing, however, as fragmentation and unsteady business case affect the industry.
 Ads within apps aren\’t always the best experience too, David Ko, senior vice president of Yahoo Mobile, acknowledged in a CTIA Keynote address.
 They often open the browser and kick a user out of the app they were using.
 As part of its expanding mobile strategy, Ko said that Yahoo is taking advantage of HTML and its relationships with advertisers to integrate ads into the apps in as seamless and unobtrusive a way as possible.